gavincyi/gavincyi.github.io/_drafts/2023-11-12-pycon-ireland.md

 - Machine Learning
 - Data Analysis

-The organiser fought hard to strike the balance across various backgrounds of attendees, so other topics are included.
+The organiser fought hard to strike the balance across various backgrounds of attendees, so a diversed range of topics are included.
 For example, one of the keynote talks is "Child Prodigies and 6 Figure Salaries?
 Discussing Realist Methods and Goals in Python Education", of which the 6 figure salary is the highlight of the day.